Civil union: New Zealand

 On 9 December 2004 the New Zealand Parliament passed the Civil Union Bill, establishing civil unions for same-sex and opposite-sex couples.
 The debate over Civil Unions was highly divisive in New Zealand, inspiring great public emotion both for and against the passing.
 A companion bill, the Relationships (Statutory References) Bill was passed shortly thereafter to remove discriminatory provisions on the basis of relationship status from a range of statutes and regulations.
 As a result of these bills, all couples in New Zealand, whether married, in a civil union, or in a de facto partnership, now generally enjoy the same rights and undertake the same obligations.
 These rights extend to immigration, next-of-kin status, social welfare, matrimonial property and other areas.

 The Civil Union Act 2004 came into effect on 26 April 2005 with the first unions able to occur from Friday 29 April 2005.

 South Africa

-In South Africa, a "civil union" is either a marriage or a civil partnership, although confusingly the term "civil union" is commonly used when "civil partnership" is meant.
+In South Africa, a "civil union" is either a marriage or a civil partnership, although the term "civil union" is commonly used when "civil partnership" is meant.
 Same-sex and opposite-sex couples may register their unions either as marriages or as civil partnerships.
+This was achieved through the Civil Union Act, 2006.
 In laws where "marriage" is mentioned, its definition now retroactively includes civil partnerships.